daarnolducsd/ep5book/docs/08-week8.md

 In this section we are going to discuss how to construct bar plots.
 We are going to focus on one aspect of Greenstone et al. (2022) that we haven't discussed in depth yet.
 In particular, we are going to study *how* automation was rolled out.

-So far, we have discussed and automation date: the date after which pollution levels are automatically reported to the central government.
+So far, we have discussed the automation date: the date after which pollution levels are automatically reported to the central government.
 Different cities, however, had different automated pollution dates.
 They implemented the policy first for a certain set of cities, and then second for another set of cities.
 In this section, we are going to try to figure out what the logic of that implementation was.
-In particular, did they target high-polluting cities as the first place to implement automated pollution monitoring.
+In particular, did they target high-polluting cities as the first place to implement automated pollution monitoring?

 The first thing we will do is again create a city-level dataset.
 This will be similar to the city-level datasets we have already created, but will also include a variable for the ``phase`` in which the city was included in automation.
 There are two possible values of ``phase``, 1 for the first automation wave and 2 for the second wave of automation.